 Already getting excited for your trip to Oman?
-Vast landscapes, beautiful desert roads, endless Wadi’s, amazing hiking trails and a stunning coastline is waiting for you.
-Don’t forget to stay connected, it makes traveling to Oman much easier.
-This is your complete guide for buying a sim card for Oman on arrival at Muscat Airport.
+Vast landscapes, endless desert roads, beautiful Wadi’s, amazing hiking trails and a stunning coastline is waiting for you.
+Don’t ruin your trip to Oman by high roaming charges or slow overseas data roaming plans.
+Staying connected in Oman does not have to be expensive.

-Find in this blog where to go, the prices, my recommendation and even a vlog so you have an idea what it looks like when you arrive at Muscat International Airport.
-You can also find a guide for buying a prepaid sim card in Oman in case you are not arriving on Muscat Airport.
+You can also find a guide for buying a prepaid sim card in Oman in 2024 in case you are not arriving on Muscat Airport.

 Why buying a sim card for Oman

 First of all because it is the best way to save on high roaming costs.
-Overseas data plans are very expensive compared to local prepaid sim cards.
-Also most overseas data plans limit your data speed, that is why Traveltomtom recommends getting a local prepaid sim card in Oman.
+Overseas data plans are very expensive compared to local prepaid sim cards and e-sim cards.
+Also most overseas data plans limit your data speed, that is why Traveltomtom recommends buying a local prepaid sim card in Oman or ordering an Oman e-sim card on the internet.

 Traveling with a working data connection on your phone is simply much more convenient.
 Think about ordering a taxi through an app (there is no Uber or Careem in Oman, but OTaxi works just fine), getting directions from Google Maps, emergencies, etc. Especially since Oman is so vast and road trips are a popular way to travel around the country it is very much recommend to not just rely on WiFi.